yaryaraldebaran/airflow-project1/README.md

 # airflow-project1
-data pipeline from OpenWeatherAPI for each city in east java to local database postgresql
+data pipeline from OpenWeatherAPI for each city in West Java province to local database postgresql and streamlit
+- fact sky_data
-- fact weather_data
+- fact temp_data
 - time_dim
--